 Here are some ways to give your brain a little time off.

 Research shows that different brain regions are activated when you’re outside.
 Getting out in the sunshine also increases your production of Vitamin D and serotonin – plus it just feels good.
 If you can’t go outside, look out a window.

 Exercise is one of the best things you can do for your brain.
-If you can’t get in a full workout, go for a walk, take the stairs, park farther away from your destination.
-If you’re at work, take five minutes and stretch, do some yoga postures, jumping jacks or push-ups.
+If you can’t get in a full workout, go for a walk, take the stairs, or park farther away from your destination.
+If you’re at work, take five minutes and stretch, do some yoga postures, jumping jacks, or push-ups.